about david

 Ian McMillan

-Check out my piece for the Guardian on how to write flash fiction here
+Check out David's piece for The Guardian on how to write flash fiction here.

 David’s work has been published in a number of anthologies and magazines, from Aesthetica to Stand, and he has written articles for The Guardian, Sunday Times, Financial Times and Prospect.